robweber/ha-betabrite-sign/README.md

 Dynamic text can utilize Jinja template syntax to update the message contents dynamically.
 Dynamic text is re-evaluated once every minute for changes, or whenever a referenced variable is updated.
 These are found at runtime and displayed when debug logging is enabled.

-A common use case for this variable is combining data from other variables through the `get_payload()` or `is_payload()` template methods.
+A common use case for this variable type is combining data from other variables through the `get_payload()` or `is_payload()` template methods.
 Similar to the [states()](https://www.home-assistant.io/docs/configuration/templating/#states) methods in Home Assistant; this allows templates to get payloads from MQTT or REST variable types.
 The example below subscribes to 2 MQTT topics and combines them using a dynamic variable to display which lights are currently on.

 ```
 variables: